 iii) Language and literatures, political and economic issues, social and cultural issues, historical trajectories, and the arts in Latin/o America: The Survey asked students to evaluate their satisfaction with the depth of knowledge in, and exposure to, the above-mentioned areas.
 Each area was ranked by students on a scale ranging from excellent (assigned a value of 4); to good (value of 3); to satisfactory (value of 2); to unsatisfactory (value of 1); to not applicable (n/a = no value).
-We will use this data during our Fall LAST faculty meetings to discuss weaknesses in our curriculum and to improve our offerings.
-For instance, "the arts" continues to be an area requiring attention.
+The committee will analyze this data and will present its findings to the core faculty during our AY 2017-18 faculty meetings to discuss weaknesses in our curriculum and to improve our offerings.
+"The arts" continues to be an area requiring attention.
 We currently have only one dedicated and "Arts" professor in our program (an Art Historian).
-In the future, LAST faculty may decide to propose another joint hire in Art, Art History, Music, Theatre, etc. and/or include a more visible "arts" component in our interdisciplinary capstone and/or intro classes, and/or feature the arts more prominently in our lecture series.
+In the future, LAST should lobby for more faculty positions in Art, Art History, Music, Theatre, etc. and/or include a more visible "arts" component in our interdisciplinary capstone and/or intro classes, and/or feature the arts more prominently in our lecture series.
 Defining what is meant by "the arts" is also crucial here, as it may indeed encompass literary arts, visual arts, music, theatre, and film.

-Language and literatures: 82% of students ranked their knowledge base in and exposure to language and literatures as "good" or "excellent."
-The average evaluative score for this component is 3.18 (on a 1 to 4 point scale), meaning that students rated their knowledge in language and literatures between "good and excellent."
+Language and literatures: 100% of students ranked their knowledge base in and exposure to language and literatures as "good" or "excellent."
+The average evaluative score for this component is 3.62 (on a 1 to 4 point scale), meaning that students rated their knowledge in language and literatures between "good and excellent."

-Political/economic issues: 82% of students ranked their knowledge base in and exposure to political/economic issues as "good" or "excellent."
-The average evaluative score for this component is 3.18 (on a 1 to 4 point scale), meaning that students rated their knowledge in political and economic issues between "good" and "excellent."
+Political/economic issues: 92% of students ranked their knowledge base in and exposure to political/economic issues as "good" or "excellent."
+The average evaluative score for this component is 3.62 (on a 1 to 4 point scale), meaning that students rated their knowledge in political and economic issues between "good" and "excellent."

-Social and cultural issues: 91% of students ranked their knowledge base in and exposure to social and cultural issues as "good" or "excellent."
-The average evaluative score for this component is 3.45 (on a 1 to 4 point scale), meaning that students rated their knowledge in cultural and social issues as between "good" and "excellent."
+Social and cultural issues: 100% of students ranked their knowledge base in and exposure to social and cultural issues as "good" or "excellent."
+The average evaluative score for this component is 3.77 (on a 1 to 4 point scale), meaning that students rated their knowledge in cultural and social issues as between "good" and "excellent."

-Historical trajectories: 82% of students ranked their knowledge base in and exposure to historical trajectories of Latin/o America as "good" or "excellent."
-The average evaluative score for this component is 3.27 (on a 1 to 4 point scale), meaning that students rated their knowledge of Latin/o American historical trajectories between "good" and "excellent."
+Historical trajectories: 92% of students ranked their knowledge base in and exposure to historical trajectories of Latin/o America as "good" or "excellent."
+The average evaluative score for this component is 3.46 (on a 1 to 4 point scale), meaning that students rated their knowledge of Latin/o American historical trajectories between "good" and "excellent."

-The arts: 45% of students ranked their knowledge base in and exposure to the arts in Latin/o America as "good" or "excellent."
-The average evaluative score for this component is 2.45 (on a 1 to 4 point scale), meaning that students rated their knowledge of the arts of Latino and Latin America as being between "satisfactory and good."
+The arts: 85% of students ranked their knowledge base in and exposure to the arts in Latin/o America as "good" or "satisfactory."
+The average evaluative score for this component is 2.85 (on a 1 to 4 point scale), meaning that students rated their knowledge of the arts of Latino and Latin America as being between "satisfactory and good."